gate-sso/gate/README.md

 Gate has several tasks that can be scheduled for maintenance purpose.
 Please see `config/scheduler.rb` to see the list of tasks.

 You may have to run `whenever --update-crontab` to update cronjob so that it run these tasks.
 Gate utilize `whenever` gem for maintaining scheduled tasks, which in turn utilize cronjob as its backend.

+### Development note
+When you're in development and need to bypass oAuth sign in you can update your `SIGN_IN_TYPE` to `form`.
+Note that you still need to update `GATE_HOSTED_DOMAINS` to serve your email domain.

+This option will provide you with sign in form in the homepage that you can fill with your email and name to sign in.